SathyashreeV/Lane_Tracking/README.md

 # Algorithms

 From a very high level perspective, the computer vision algorithms used were gray scaling Sobel edge detection, and line Hough transformations.
+A Kalman filter was also used to smooth out and help follow along a road for a given time.

+### Kalman Filtering

+Kalman filtering provided an interesting dynamic to the computer vision algorithm and brought in a layer of memory in order to detect lanes.
+In essence, the Kalman filter attempts to estimate a trend within a dynamic system.
+More specifically, the filter has a current measurement and future measurement prediction system.
+The Kalman filter works by constantly trying to guess the next measurement in the system and compares itself with the real measurement of the system.
+This constant comparison changes the Kalman filters tracking algorithm to trust more of it's previous measurement values or more of the new incoming values in a markov process tree branch.

+The filter has very desirable characteristics as it is very light on memory so it does not require a lot of memory overhead in order to calculate new measurements in time.
+This would bring forth a multitude of trade-offs between offline and onine estimation, but that would be for another topic entirely.

 # Discussion